Before you begin

 - Click Apply.

 When you turn on iCloud Drive, iCloud for Windows creates an iCloud Drive folder in File Explorer.
-Any documents that you've stored in iCloud will automatically download to the iCloud Drive folder in File Explorer.
-Files that you create on your PC and save to this folder automatically appear on your other devices.
+You can find documents that you’ve stored in iCloud in this folder.
+When you create a file on your PC and save it to the iCloud Drive folder, it also appears on your other devices.

-You can also access your iCloud Drive files at iCloud.com.
+You can also access your iCloud Drive files and folders at iCloud.com.

 Keep your apps up to date

-- To see your available storage, open iCloud for Windows.
+- To see your available iCloud storage, open iCloud for Windows.

 - To manage your storage, click Storage.
-Select an app to see how much storage you're using, or click Buy More Storage to upgrade.
+Select an app to see how much storage you're using, or click Buy More Storage to upgrade your storage plan.